Jellyfish Stings Treatment – Everything You Need To Know!

 Src

-The symptoms Of Jellyfish Stings varies.
-They may be severe or mild, and immediate or delayed.
-In most cases, the healing is usually slow.
-The pain from Portuguese man-of-war stings or jellyfish may be intense and may last for hours.
-The stings of jellyfish or sea anemone larvae develops rashes called Seabather’s eruption.
+The symptoms of jellyfish stings vary.
+They may be severe or mild and immediate or delayed.
+In most cases, the healing is slow.
+The pain from Portuguese man-of-war stings is intense and lasts for hours.
+The stings of jellyfish or sea anemone larvae develop rashes called Seabather’s eruption.

 More symptoms can include: